Shannon Ferry

 Shannon Ferry Group (also known as Shannon Ferries) is an Irish private company that operates a ro-ro ferry crossing of the Shannon Estuary between counties Clare and Kerry.
-The company is based in Killimer Co.
-Clare, with the service operating between Killimer and Tarbert Co Kerry.
+The company is based in Killimer County Clare, with the service operating between Killimer and Tarbert County Kerry.
 It currently operates two ro-ro ferries, Shannon Dolphin and Shannon Breeze.
-It is the busiest domestic ferry service in Ireland.
+It is the longest domestic ferry service in Ireland.